osism/release/notes/3.0.0/NOTES.md

 * The network configuration of the testbed was minified
 * The Neutron Port Forwarding extension, required by the Kubernetes Cluster API, is now enabled by default
+* Rolling upgrades of Glance enabled by default

 ## Removals